huggingface/hub-docs/docs/hub/security-pickle.md

 This file would be a whitelist of imports that would make a `pytorch_model.bin` file flagged as dangerous if there are imports not included in the whitelist.

-One could imagine having a regex-ish format where you could allow all numpy submodules for instance via a simple line like : `numpy.*`.
+One could imagine having a regex-ish format where you could allow all numpy submodules for instance via a simple line like: `numpy.*`.

 ## Further Reading